BoutM/Optimization/README.md

-# Optimization
+# Optimization: Number of Doctors

-Here are some Optimization Questions and codes I've developed to answer them.
-Enjoy!
+Here is the given problem: